A Guide to Prescription Drug Addiction Treatment & Rehab

 Advice on Inpatient Rehab VS Outpatient Services

 An outpatient service does not involve staying over at a facility but rather visiting a certified counsellor and therapist for the duration of the outpatient programme.
 Clients will still attend work and have access to the same environments but while attending therapeutic services.
-An example of outpatient services includes the programmes offered under the NHS.
+An example of outpatient services includes the programmes offered by the NHS.

 Addiction counselling is a form of outpatient treatment.
 Individuals will meet with a certified therapist a few times a week or as scheduled to receive addiction therapy.
-Day rehab is another type of outpatient service in which individuals attend therapy for a few hours at a facility daily.
+Day rehab is another type of outpatient service in which individuals attend therapy for a few hours at a private facility daily.

 The Pros and Cons of Outpatient Services